Skip to content

 Flanks MCP

 Flanks MCP is a Model Context Protocol server that gives AI assistants direct access to multi-bank investment data through Flanks.
-It is designed for anyone working in wealth management — advisors, developers, and portfolio analysts — who wants to connect bank accounts and query financial data through natural language.
-Once connected, any MCP-compatible client — including Claude and other AI assistants — can link bank accounts, retrieve portfolio and investment data, and manage connections, without any additional integration work.
+It is designed for anyone working in wealth management, from advisors to developers and portfolio analysts, who wants to connect bank accounts and query financial data through natural language.
+Once connected, any MCP-compatible client (including Claude and other AI assistants) can link bank accounts, retrieve portfolio and investment data, and manage connections, without any additional integration work.

 Overview